regenwatchdog/regenwatchdog.github.io/_estates/havering/waterlooroad.md

 It makes no provision for the gap between the value leaesholders receive for their current homes and the cost of the replacement new-builds.
 It simply gives them 'first refusal' on the purchase of a new home - if they can afford it!

 <img src="/images/firstrefusal.png" class="img-fluid rounded img-thumbnail">

+The [re-housing offer](https://www.havering.gov.uk/download/downloads/id/1851/local_lettings_plan.pdf) for tenants is not much better.
+There is no guarantee of a tenancy in one of the replacement social/affordable homes or a right to return.
+The only guarantee is two direct offers of a tenancy in a home on an estate elsewhere in the borough, albeit selected by the Council.

+The Waterloo road scheme is a good example of how the offer to residents on estates exempted by the Mayor from his ballot requirement, is inferior to those subject to ballots.
+It is difficult to believe that, had they been asked, residents of the Waterloo Road estate would have voted for demolition based on Havering's poor re-housing offer to residents.